-- 3.1 Issue 1: Suggested modifications relating to the prohibition of applying the VFA to reinsurance contracts held or issued - The prohibition of the VFA for reinsurance contracts (IFRS 17.B109) is justified in IFRS 17.BC 248 for reinsurance contracts held and in IFRS 17.BC 249 for reinsurance contracts issued.
+- 3.1 Suggested modifications relating to the prohibition of applying the VFA to reinsurance contracts held or issued - 74 The prohibition of the VFA for reinsurance contracts (IFRS 17.B109) is justified in IFRS 17.BC 248 for reinsurance contracts held and in IFRS 17.BC 249 for reinsurance contracts issued.
 However, contracts may have features that contradict the key assumptions retained in the basis for conclusions for prohibiting applying the VFA either to held or issued reinsurance contracts.
+We therefore suggest removing the prohibition and apply to reinsurance contracts the same VFA criteria as insurance contracts.

-Solution 1: Suggested modifications
+Suggested modifications